tluan/CARTS21_scripts/best/README.md

 ## Overview

-The Assembly Polish Pipeline is a robust Nextflow-based workflow designed to streamline genome assembly and polishing processes.
+This Assembly Polish Pipeline is a robust Nextflow-based workflow designed to streamline genome assembly and polishing processes.
 It leverages Unicycler for assembly, along with Racon and Medaka for long-read polishing, and NextPolish for short-read polishing.
 This pipeline facilitates the assembly of genomes from paired-end and long-read sequencing data, followed by iterative polishing to significantly improve assembly quality.

 ## Requirements